keondibley/California-Housing-Model/README.md

-This project follows the creation of a Linear Regression model for California housing data, created in R.
+This project follows the creation of a Linear Regression model for California housing data, created in R. There are 4 steps to this project, along with a summary of results and findings.
+The guidelines for what is included in each step can be found in the guidelines files.
+To summarize, we first performed Exploratory Data Analysis, then made various regression models, and finally, tried to reduce the number of parameters using Principal Component Analysis.